prisma/prisma/docs/telemetry.md

 - a crash in the CLI
 - a crash or an unexpected error in Prisma Studio

-Before an error report is submitted, there will always be a prompt asking you to confirm or deny the submission of the error report!
+Before an error report is submitted, there will _always_ be a prompt asking you to confirm or deny the submission of the error report!
 Error reports are never submitted without your explicit consent!

 ## How to opt-out of data collection?

 During the Preview period, you can opt-out of data collection by responding to the interactive prompt with _no_.
-To save this answer for future errors, you can also respond with _never_.

 ## Telemetry after the General Availability release